Raid at Cabanatuan: Outcome and historical significance

 In late 1945, the bodies of the American troops who died at the camp were exhumed, and the men moved to other cemeteries.
-Land was donated in the late 1990s by the Filipino government to create a memorial.
-The site of the Cabanatuan camp is now a park that includes a memorial wall listing the 2,656 American prisoners who died there.
+Land at the site the former Cabanatuan camp was donated in the late 1990s by the Filipino government to create a memorial park and shrine known as the Cabanatuan American Memorial.
+This includes a memorial wall listing the 2,656 American prisoners who died there.
 The memorial was financed by former American POWs and veterans, and is maintained by the American Battle Monuments Commission.
 A joint resolution by Congress and President Ronald Reagan designated April 12, 1982 as "American Salute to Cabanatuan Prisoner of War Memorial Day".
 In Cabanatuan, a hospital is named for guerrilla leader Eduardo Joson.

 Depictions in film

 Several films have focused on the raid, while also including archival footage of the POWs.
 Edward Dmytryk's 1945 film Back to Bataan, starring John Wayne, opens by retelling the story of the raid on the Cabanatuan POW camp-with real life film of the POW survivors.
 In July 2003, the PBS documentary program American Experience aired an hour-long film about the raid, titled Bataan Rescue.
 Based on the books The Great Raid on Cabanatuan and Ghost Soldiers, the 2005 John Dahl film The Great Raid focused on the raid intertwined with a love story.
 Prince served as a consultant on the film, and believed it depicted the raid accurately.
 Marty Katz conveyed his interest in producing the film: "This [rescue] was a massive operation that had very little chance of success.
 It's like a Hollywood movie—it couldn't really happen, but it did.
 That was why we were attracted to the material."
 Another cover of the raid aired in December 2006 as an episode of the documentary series Shootout!.